-War and Inflation Cause a Tough First Quarter; Quick Reversals Unlikely
+War and Inflation Cause A Tough First Quarter: Quick Reversals Unlikely

 The S&P suffered its first quarterly decline since the depths of the pandemic in Q1 of 2020 (-5.0%).
 Growth (-8.6%) meaningfully lagged value (-0.6%).
 The biggest development in Q1 was the dramatic repricing of the Fed rate hike path and expectations for an earlier start to and more aggressive balance sheet runoff phase.
 Late in the quarter, markets priced in a ~80% probability of a 50bp rate hike in May and ~200 bp in cumulative hikes by the end of 2022 following the 25 bp liftoff at the March meeting.
 This shift was driven by concerns about elevated and persistent inflation pressures.
 A 40-year high in the CPI highlighted such concerns.
 The hawkish Fed policy shift drove a big backup in bond yields, and Treasuries suffered one of their worst quarters on record.
 Curve inversion drove worries about potential recession and a Fed policy mistake.
 Q4 earnings season marked a fourth straight quarter of 20+% earnings growth.
 Geopolitical tensions became a much bigger issue for the market as the quarter witnessed Russia's invasion of Ukraine.
 Energy stocks surged nearly 40%, its biggest rally on record.
-Treasuries sold off sharply, with 2-year yields up over 150 bp to 2.30% and 10-year yields up over 80 bp to 2.33%.
+Treasuries sold off sharply, with 2-year yields up over 80 bp to 2.33%.
 WTI crude rallied more than 30%.